net00-1/SW-DLT/Docs.md

 ## Gallery Downloading

-Gallery downloads are done using gallery-dl instead of youtube-dl.
-Gallery-dl works primarily with images, but can be used to download GIFs and Clips from social media and other hosting websites.
-Gallery-dl is able to download items in bulk up to entire websites and user profiles.
+Gallery downloads are done using `gallery-dl` instead of `yt-dlp`. `gallery-dl` works primarily with images, but can be used to download GIFs and Clips from social media and other hosting websites. `gallery-dl` is able to download items in bulk up to entire websites and user profiles.
 Gallery downloading supports entering user login details to access private content. **SW-DLT is not able to save any kind of login details for security**.
-Single item downloads with gallery-dl are returned as-is, while multi item downloads are packaged in a zip archive.
-Since gallery-dl is not directly used to download items, there is no proper item naming available.
+Single item downloads with `gallery-dl` are returned as-is, while multi item downloads are packaged in a zip archive.
+Since `gallery-dl` is not directly used to download items, there is no proper item naming available.
 Items are given generic names (with zip archives using the current date).

-Gallery downloading supports custom download ranges (which are directly passed to gallery-dl).
+Gallery downloading supports custom download ranges (which are directly passed to `gallery-dl`).

 Example: `1, 2-5, 7, 9-15`